brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 get_model = lambda W, L: BenchmarkModel(W, L)
 ```

-We will call this the **Benchmark Model** and we will use it later in our benchmark section to test DeepSpeed.
+We will call this the **Benchmark Model** and we will use it later in our benchmark section to test DeepSpeed's response to models of varying width and depth..

 ### Main code